aammd/Habitat_Filtering/MS/OrgSize.md

 their high diversity [@Wang].
 If so, bacterial communities would show diminished potential for species interactions to mediate the  effects of the environment.

-Many multivariate studies have the same problem of confounding direct effects of the environment on communities with the indirect effects mediated by species interactions [@Vellend2014].
+Many multivariate studies have the same problem of confounding the direct effects of the environment on communities with the indirect effects mediated by species interactions [@Vellend2014].
 In our study, the empirical solution of transplanting species individually would have been logistically difficult in the